UACDH/news-story-summarizer/README.md

-Here's an updated README file that includes instructions on creating and/or entering a pipenv:

 # NewsAPI and OpenAI's GPT-3 Summarizer

 This script is a command-line tool that allows you to query NewsAPI for the top news article and use OpenAI's GPT-3 to summarize it.